rydmike/rydmike.github.io/colorscheme.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/CollageSize50.png?raw=true" alt="ColorScheme Intro"/>

-**FlexColorScheme** is available on pub.dev as a [**Flutter package**](https://pub.dev/packages/flex_color_scheme), it is currently released as a pre-release development version.
-Documentation is still being improved and there are some pending API changes planned before the 1.0.0 release.
+**FlexColorScheme** is available on **pub.dev** as a [**Flutter package**](https://pub.dev/packages/flex_color_scheme).

+It is currently released as a pre-release development version, because documentation is still being improved and there are some pending API changes planned before the 1.0.0 release.

-### Live WEB versions of the FlexColorScheme examples in the pub.dev package
+### Web versions of the FlexColorScheme examples in the pub.dev package

-The package documentation contains five different usage examples.
-It starts with simplest case, and increase in complexity with each example.
-The last example, number 5, has almost everything that you can also see and try in the Flexfold web demo app.
+The package documentation contains five different examples.
+It starts with the simplest case, and increase in complexity with each example.
+The last example, number 5, has almost everything that you might have seen before in the [**Flexfold web demo**](http://rydmike.com/demoflexfold) app on its **Theme** page.

 [**In example 1**](https://rydmike.com/flexcolorscheme1)
 we just use a built-in scheme as application theme and toggle between its light and dark variant, or allow device